 - do not use any special characters in the file name; and

 One of the best ways to check how your Project Report will be presented to an examiner for marking is to view the document in a ‘Print Preview’ mode.
 You will be able to verify that all contents of the Project Report appear as expected and that all content is readable, before you upload.

 Please note that we reserve the right to contact your employer at any time to review and confirm that the content within your Project Report is a true representation of work undertaken.

 Have a question?

-If you have a question relating to the Project Report, your training provider will be able to help and guide you.
+If you have a question relating to the Project Report, your training provider will be able to help.